 Section 3.
 Freedom to Participate in the Political Process

 The constitution provides citizens the ability to choose their government, including their representatives in the Nitijela, in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.
 The constitution also recognizes the hereditary Council of Iroij’s right to decide on issues of custom and tradition, including land tenure.
 The council consists of 12 traditional clan chiefs.

 Elections and Political Participation

-Recent Elections: The most recent national legislative elections took place on November 18 and were generally regarded as free and fair, although a lawsuit was filed in one electoral district alleging vote-buying and fraud.
-In September the Supreme Court ruled that, although a 2016 law banning postal ballots unconstitutionally disenfranchised overseas voters, the government would have insufficient time to institute a new system before the November elections, and thus delayed implementation of the order.
+Recent Elections: The most recent national legislative elections took place in November 2019 and were generally regarded as free and fair, although a lawsuit was filed in one electoral district alleging vote buying and fraud.
+The case was awaiting the lifting of the travel ban to proceed.

-Participation of Women and Minorities: No laws limit participation of women or minorities in the political process, and 9 percent of members of the legislature, including the president, were women.
-Traditional attitudes of male dominance, women’s cultural responsibilities and traditionally passive roles, and the generally early age of pregnancies, however, created hurdles for women to obtain political qualifications or experience.
+Participation of Women and Members of Minority Groups: No laws limit participation of women or members of minority groups in the political process; 6 percent of members of the legislature were women.
+During the previous election cycle, women held 9 percent of legislative seats.
+Traditional attitudes of male dominance (men generally preferred to women as candidates), women’s cultural responsibilities and traditionally passive roles, and the generally early age of pregnancies created hurdles for women to obtain political qualifications or experience.

 There were few minorities in the country and none in the legislature.

 Section 4.
 Corruption and Lack of Transparency in Government

 The law provides criminal penalties for corruption by officials, and although the government generally implemented the law effectively, officials sometimes engaged in corrupt practices with impunity.
 Freedom House reported that corruption was a chronic problem, particularly in foreign aid allocation, government procurement, and transfers, and that high-ranking public officials were rarely prosecuted for corruption.